NZMSA/2016-Module-2/5. Typescript/readme.md

 ## Tutorial 3:  Install TypeScript support for jQuery

-We require TypeScript's type definition files to get tooling support for plain javaScript.
+We require TypeScript's type definition files to get tooling support for plain JavaScript.
 They allow you to provide type information for JavaScript code that is by itself (by its very nature) not statically typed.
 The file extension for such a file is `.d.ts`, where d stands for definition.

 Typings is the simple way to manage and install TypeScript definitions.